Vortical interactions in turbulent thermoacoustic systems: Complex network description of vortical interactions and community detection

+It is not easy to characterize the interactions between the vortical components since the spatio-temporal dynamics exhibited by the turbulent combustor is high-dimensional in nature.
+Analysis, simulation, and modelling of the dynamics on such large networks demand massive amounts of processing power and necessitate decreasing the computational complexity of the problem while preserving the fundamental physics.
+To reduce the high dimensionality of the vortical interactions, we detect communities on the time-varying vortical networks constructed for the three dynamical states.
 Communities are modular clusters of nodes that are densely connected.
-Communities are derived from a decomposition of the network into sub-components that are internally strongly coupled but externally only weakly coupled \citep{newman2004finding}.
-It has long been believed that complex systems are characterized by such approximate-decomposability \citep{herbert1962architecture}.
-Importantly, communities may be identified using data-driven methods based solely on the network's topology \citep{FORTUNATO201075}.
+Communities are derived from decomposing the network into sub-components that are internally strongly connected but externally only weakly connected \citep{newman2004finding}.

 Modularity maximization is a technique for community detection that is frequently used to identify communities \citep{newman2004finding}.
 This technique seeks to optimize the modularity quality function, $M$, by dividing a network's nodes into $K$ nonoverlapping communities, $C_1, C_2, ..., C_K$.
+Modularity, $M$, measures the proportion of edges in a network that link nodes within the same community in excess of the expected proportion of such edges if the network had the same community structure but random connections between the nodes.
 To receive a higher $M$ score, the communities that a partition defines should be internally more dense than what can be predicted by chance.
-The community structure of a network is therefore assumed to be best represented by the division that gets the highest value of $M$.
+The community structure of a network is, therefore, assumed to be best represented by the division that gets the highest value of $M$.
 Modularity $M$ is given by

 where \refstepcounter{equation}